 The right thing to do is to repeal HB 6.
-This sends a clear message to the citizens of Ohio that the General Assembly wants to put an end to the troubling aftermath of this legislation and begin anew.
-Attempting to piecemeal certain provisions while leaving others intact is not fair to Ohioan's who now know that certain actions surrounding the bill were circumspect at best and criminal at worst.
-Repealing this bill will propel significant business investment in our state by sending the clear signal that Ohio is open for all types of clean energy business.
-House Bill 6 reduced the RPS from 12.5% to
+This will send a clear message to the citizens of Ohio that the General Assembly wants to put an end to the troubling aftermath of this legislation and begin anew.
+Repealing this bill will propel significant business investment in our state by sending a clear signal that Ohio is open for all types of energy business.
+House Bill 6 reduced the RPS from 12.5% to 8.5% which sent the wrong message to businesses and investors in clean energy development.
+It removed the requirement to continue maintaining the standard once it reaches the percent required in the final year allowing utilities that reach an 8.5% RPS by 2026, to then potentially go back to 0% starting in 2027.
+Reinstating the EERS helps Ohioans.
+The EERS supports programs that have saved consumers

-8.5% which is a step backwards and sent the wrong message to businesses and investors in clean energy development.
-It removed the requirement to continue maintaining the standard once it reaches the percent required in the final year allowing utilities that reach an 8.5% RPS by 2026, to then go back to 0% starting in 2027.
-Reinstating the EERS helps Ohioans and supports programs that have saved consumers \$7.06 billion.
+\$7.06 billion.
 Energy efficiency programs are designed to reduce the amount of energy consumed and therefore reduce the amount of energy generated.
 Energy you don't use doesn't cost you money.
 This also translates into less carbon emissions from the energy sector.
-Many of you heard during the deliberations that the Legislative Service Commission analysis of cost savings did not take into account the cost savings of Energy Efficiency for Ohio ratepayers which renders it incomplete at best, and inaccurate at worst.
+Many of your heard during HB 6 deliberations that the Legislative Service Commission analysis of cost savings did not take into account the cost savings of Energy Efficiency for Ohio ratepayers which renders it incomplete at best and inaccurate at worst.
 Repealing HB 6 and continuing the energy efficiency programs is estimated to result in a monthly average savings or reduction of \$7.01 per family, not an increase in rates.
 If the goal of HB 6 was to encourage a lower-carbon future for Ohio and save ratepayers money, then removing the RPS and EERS was counterintuitive.

-Ohioans want to see more emphasis on energy efficiency, solar and wind power.
+Ohio ans want to see more emphasis on energy efficiency, solar and wind power.
 Polling conducted in Ohio over the past several years asking Ohioans about energy issues have shown an increase in support for policies that embrace clean energy.
-Statewide polling conducted in August 2020 showed that 67% of voters support fully repealing HB6 and replacing it with a clean energy plan.
-These recent polling results confirm the findings of the poll commissioned by The Nature Conservancy in 2017, conducted by Public Opinion Strategies, on the attitudes of registered voters in Ohio toward clean energy.
+Statewide polling conducted in August 2020 showed that 67% of voters support repealing HB6 and replacing it with a clean energy plan.
+These recent polling results confirm the findings of the poll commissioned by The Nature Conservancy in 2017 which was conducted by Public Opinion Strategies, on the attitudes of registered voters in Ohio toward clean energy.
 To sum up the most telling responses - a vast majority of Ohio voters support clean energy policies and nearly nine out of ten would tell an elected official to support policies that encourage greater use of all types of renewable energy and energy efficiency in Ohio.
 They also strongly support Ohio reaching the 12.5% RPS.